Anvil/kaioretry/docs/source/getting-started.rst

 .. note::

    `tries` default value is -1.
-It means by default `retry` will call the function again and again, until it succeeds.
+It means that by default `retry` will call the function again and again..... and agaaaaaaain, until it succeeds.

 3. Catching specific exceptions